exxcellent/olingo-jpa-processor-v4/doc/integrators/DTOConcept.md

 1. Mark the PJO class with the @ODataDTO annotation and declare the handler.
 1. Define a attribute of supported type, a id/key attribute can be defined via the common JPA annotation @Id.

-## Use the DTO
+## 1.2.
+Use the DTO
-At runtime the processor will detect calls to a DTO resource and delegates processing to the handler.
-Reading allows the creation of a entity collection (via GET), saving is currently supported for single resource (via PUT).
+At runtime the processor will detect calls to an DTO resource and delegate processing to the handler.
+'Reading' allows the creation of a entity collection (via GET), saving is currently supported for single resource (via PUT).
 A DTO instance is automatically transformed from/into a OData entity instance like a normal JPA entity.
 The DTO is accessible like other OData entities with a appropriate URI.

-## Dependency injection
+# 2. Dependency injection
 For DTO's a limited support for dependency injection is available (see [JSR-330](https://jcp.org/en/jsr/detail?id=330) for annotations).
 Currently only single objects without ambiguous type can be handled.
 Supported is the injection of some DTO call related context objects via field injection (using @Inject).
-Automatic available are:
+Automatically available are:
 * HttpServletRequest and HttpServletResponse (if called via `JPAODataGetHandler` in a servlet)
 * JPAAdapter and EntityManager (covering the current transaction)
 * JPAEdmProvider